8libra/python101/unit01/README.md

 pip install -U pip
 ```

-2. Install the two extra packages required by the program used in the homework:
+2. Install the two extra modules required by the program used in the homework:

 ```cmd
 pip install requests protobuf